Last Updated on 02/11/2025

 b.
 Follow General Link Building Best Practices

 When developing sitewide links, you should utilize the same methods and best practices that you would for “normal” link development.
-In other words, aim to keep the link as relevant as possible, avoid stuffing it with keywords, and ensure it fits in with the other links on the domain.
+In other words, aim to keep the link as relevant as possible, avoid stuffing it with excessive keywords, and ensure it aligns with the other links on the domain.

 c.
 Use the Nofollow Attribute